phanluanint/strapi-provider-upload-dropbox/README.md

 # strapi-provider-upload-dropbox

-Dropbox provider for strapi upload
+Dropbox provider for strapi upload for strapi.
+It only works for strapi version 3.0.0-beta.x or later

 ## Installation